Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Supplementary Information

-In this section we present trace plots for a selection of change in stock and flow variables in the aluminium model, in order to check the convergence of the No-U-Turn Sampler Hamiltonian Monte Carlo algorithm.
+In this section we describe model diagnostic checks used to examine the convergence of the Markov Chains Monte Carlo (MCMC) sampling algorithm (No-U Turn Sampler of \cite{Hoffman2014}).
+We present trace plots for a selection of flow and change in stock variables in the aluminium model for illustration.
 Using the No-U-Turn Sampler, we sampled 2 independent chains of $12000$ samples, with the first $2000$ samples used for tuning and discarded from the final posterior samples.
-The tuning samples are to give the Markov Chains iterations to converge to the target posterior distribution before extracting samples to approximate the posterior distribution.
+The purpose of the tuning samples are to give the Markov Chains iterations to converge to the target posterior distribution before extracting samples to approximate the posterior distribution.
 The traceplots in \Cref{fig: aluminiumtraceplots} suggests both chains have converged to the same distribution.
-Furthermore, for both scenario A and scenario B, the Gelman-Rubin diagnostic statistic (see for example Chapter 11 of \cite{Gelman2013}) for all change in stock and flow variables in the model have converged to $1.0$ and no divergences were reported, indicating the posterior samples are reliable (\cite{Betancourt2017}).
+Furthermore, for both scenario A and scenario B of the aluminium model, the Gelman-Rubin diagnostic statistic (see for example Chapter 11 of \cite{Gelman2013}) for all flow and change in stock variables in the model have converged to $1.0$ and no divergent samples were reported, indicating the posterior samples are reliable (\cite{Betancourt2017}).